lloydtorres/lloydtorres.github.io/_posts/2014-09-27-space-invaders.md

 tags:
 - java
 - projects
+description: Over the past three days I've been revisiting an old project of mine - a recreation of Space Invaders in Java.
 ---

 Over the past three days I've been revisiting an old project of mine - a